MetalBotics/.github/profile/README.md

 ## About Us

 MetalBotics is a passionate community of engineers, developers, and robotics enthusiasts dedicated to advancing the fields of robotics, artificial intelligence, and automation.
-Our mission is to create open-source solutions that empower the next generation of makers and problem-solvers.
+Our mission is to create tools and solutions that empower the next generation of farmers, makers and problem-solvers.

 ##  Our Projects